 Remember that the most important thing is to dig your dahlias out before the ground freezes hard.
 The air temperature may be freezing over night- and that's fine, but once the cold comes and daytime temps aren't getting much above freezing, you need to get those babies up and someplace safe.

 Before your plants die back, be sure you have everything labeled!
 A good method is to write the name with permanent marker on flagging tape and tie it to the bottom of the stem just above the ground.
 Clean the lower leaves off the stem and tie the flagging tape just above the soil so it will still be attached after you cut the plant back.

-We use a garden fork to loosen the soil all around the plant and then carefully lift the tubers from the ground.
+Use a garden fork to loosen the soil all around the plant- about 12 inches away from the stem so you don't puncture the tubers.
+Then carefully lift the tubers from the ground.
 Go slowly and use caution.
 Then, gently shake or comb away the loose dirt from the clump, being careful not to break the tubers from the neck.

 Then you should have a nice clump of tubers attached to the stem!

 - Cut back the whole plant with good loppers, leaving a few inches of thick stem for a handle, after the first hard frost- or in the late fall.